 7.2.
 Confidentiality - data treatment

 EU-SILC microdata do not contain any administrative information, such as names or addresses, that would allow direct identification.
 For more details, see access to microdata.
-To ensure disclosure control and confidentiality of EU SILC microdata when disseminating them to researchers via the User Database (UDB), some collected variables are removed or changed.
-On the other hand, in order to ease the use of the data, some derived variables are added.
+To ensure disclosure control and confidentiality of EU-SILC microdata when disseminating them to researchers via the User Database (UDB), some collected variables are removed or changed.
+To make the data easier to use, some derived variables are added.
 For more details, see User Database (UDB).

-estimates shall be published in the normal way when they are based on 50 or more sample observations and the item nonresponse rate for the variable(s) used does not exceed 20%.
+estimates can be published normally when they are based on 50 or more sample observations and the item non-response rate for the variable(s) used does not exceed 20%.

-The data are flagged when it is needed.
+The data are flagged when needed.
 The following flags are used:

 8.1.
 Release calendar

 EU-SILC data are published annually.
 The main tables are available on the Eurostat website.
 In addition, statistical articles or working papers on specific topics using SILC data are published (Publications).
-Indicators based on national SILC data are published as soon as data are validated for each country.
-For more information, see the datasets availability table and release calendar, as well as the release calendar.
+Indicators based on national SILC data are published as soon as the data are validated for each country.
+For more information, see the datasets availability table and release calendar.

 8.2.
 Release calendar access